 Those patent applicants, patent owners, or other persons appearing before the USPTO on patent matters facing one of the deadlines indicated above that files the required sworn statement that the delay was due to the COVID-19 outbreak when making the otherwise late filing/payment.

 What are the criteria for determining if the delay is due to the COVID-19 outbreak?

 If the COVID-19 outbreak personally affects either the patent applicant, the patent owner, a petitioner, a third-party requester, an inventor, someone “associated with the filing or fee” in question (someone who has required information or whose involvement is otherwise necessary), or the legal counsel for any of the foregoing, and as a result there is material interference with the ability to make a timely filing or payment, the delay can be attributed to COVID-19.

-Examples of circumstances that can materially interfere with making a timely filing or payment include but are not limited to:
+circumstances that can materially interfere with making a timely filing or payment include but are not limited to:

 - Office closures;

 - Cash flow interruptions;

 - Travel delays; or

 What about other patent-related deadlines?